07 March 2019

 use are being released specifically for rugged Android devices with support

-focussed on those deployments.
+focused on those deployments.

 provide support, Microsoft has stopped developing Windows CE and will only